 Scripture: For God so loved the world, that he gave his only begotten son, that whosoever believeth in him should not perish, but have eternal life.
 John 3:16

 War room prayer example 1: Lord thank you for loving me.
 Thank you for giving your son for my salvation!
 I praise you for eternal life through Jesus Christ!
 Amen

 Scripture: For I know the plans I have for you,’ declares the Lord, ‘ plans to prosper you and not to harm you, plans to give you hope and a future.”

-Example 2 of praying scripture: Heavenly Father, your plans for me give me hope for the future.
+Example 2 of praying war room scripture: Heavenly Father, your plans for me give me hope for the future.
 They are good and will not harm me.
 I trust you with my future and ask your guidance as I walk the path you have placed before me.
 Amen

 Scripture: Trust in the LORD with all your heart and lean not on your own understanding.
 In all your ways acknowledge him and he will make your paths straight

-Example 3 of praying scripture: Lord in heaven, I acknowledge that my ways are not your ways.
+Example 3 of praying war room scripture: Lord in heaven, I acknowledge that my ways are not your ways.
 Lord help me to not lean on my own understanding, but to instead trust you.
 I long to walk in the way you have prepared for me.
 Help me to align my ways to your ways.
 In the name of Christ Jesus, Amen

 As you can see, these prayers are short and sweet, but powerful because they are echoing the life giving power of the Word of God.